The Jungle (1914 film)

 The film, from historical accounts at the time of release, included the scene of Jurgis murdering the foreman who raped Jurgis's wife by throwing him over a walkway into a "sea of frightful horns passing beneath him" (cattle).
 The film was commonly screened at socialist meetings across America at the time.

 It is now considered a lost film.

+Plot

+The plot is based around the Chicago stockyards where a Lithuanian immigrant, Jurgis Rudkus gains a job.
+Once working at the stockyards he meets and marries the character Ona, but due to cut backs at the stockyards loses his job and they fall into financial hardship.
+Ona, in order to get money to feed their child, engages in sexual activity with her husband's foreman, Connor.
+When Rudkus finds out about the affair he throws Connor into a cattle pen where he is killed.
+While in prison Ona dies.
+When Rudkus gets out of prison he becomes an advocate for woman via the Socialist Party.